The Centers for Disease Control and Prevention (CDC) is soliciting

 delegated the authority to sign Federal Register notices pertaining to

-both the Centers for Disease Control and Prevention, and the Agency for
+for both the Centers for Disease Control and Prevention, and the Agency

-Toxic Substances and Disease Registry.
+for Toxic Substances and Disease Registry.